Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 An announcement went out, once it appeared that the amphitheatre was completed.
-The handbills were in Gaoian and English, and advertised an "Evening of Music with the Israeli Philharmonic" from Tel Aviv...and, apparently, accompanied by "guests" from the Israeli Defense Forces, although little more information than that was given.
+The handbills were in Gaoian and English, and advertised an "Evening of Music with the Israeli Philharmonic" from Tel Aviv... and, apparently, accompanied by "guests" from the Israeli Defense Forces, although little more information than that was given.